-The subject property is part of a larger project that includes the future multifamily development on the adjacent property to the east and the potential trailhead parking area abutting the subject property to the west.
-As these elements comprise the overall project area, it is imperative to assess the hydrology for the development as a whole.
+The subject property is part of a larger multifamily development project including the adjacent property to the east.
+As such, it is imperative to assess the hydrology for the entire development as a whole.
 With this in mind, Rick Engineering performed a hydrologic analysis for the overall project area.